xlaurahu/CorrDiffSCIL/README.md

 ## Launching the NIM

-In order to lauch the NIM, a personal API Key is required for the login process.
-To obtain the API key, register an account with NVIDIA [HERE](https://build.nvidia.com/settings/api-keys)
+To gain access to the CorrDiff model, we need to use the NIM(NVIDIA Inference Microservice).
+To launch the NIM, a personal API Key is required for the login process.
+To obtain the API key, register an account with NVIDIA [HERE](https://build.nvidia.com/settings/api-keys).
+It is recommended that you paste your key somewhere you have easy access to.

 Note that your key value starts with *nvapi-* and ends with *vEg*.
 Your key is only valid for one year.
 If you ever lose your key, you should delete the old one and generate a new API Key.

 >[!CAUTION]
 >Your personal key should be kept private at all times.

-To properly launch the NIM on your NVIDIA pod, download and edit the corrdiff-nim-deployment.yaml file to your username and change value to your personal key.
+To properly launch the NIM on your NVIDIA pod, download and edit the corrdiff-nim-deployment.yaml file to your username and change the value to your personal API key.

 ```
 name: NGC_API_KEY
   value: "YOUR API KEY"
 ```

-To create the deployment, run the following in your laptop terminal:
+To create the deployment, run the following in your terminal:

 `kubectl create -f corrdiff-nim-deployment-<YOUR NAME>.yaml -n sdsu-shen-climate-lab`